 This production of Cascando continues our work with binaural audio and technology.
 The play is presented in the darkened space, an old-fashioned radio, dimly lit, sits on a table positioned at one end of the chamber.
 Audience members wearing headphones, tune in to the live and recorded program on our YouTube channel.

 Opener’s voice resonates in the space and directly through the headphones.
-Voice—recorded with binaural microphones—and music, whose appearances are controlled by Opener, are only heard through headphones.
-Sometimes close, sometimes distant, whispered, full-voiced, and located around the ears, Voice may be our—or Opener’s—internal thoughts.
+Voice—recorded with binaural microphones—and music, both of whose utterances are controlled by Opener, are only heard through headphones.
+Sometimes close, sometimes distant, whispered, full-voiced, and located around the ears, Voice may be our—or Opener’s—internal thoughts swirling around in our heads.
 Music—swelling and subsiding—the possible feelings associated with or independent from thought.
 Music plays a mimetic role in Cascando, illuminating, through sound and feeling, the creative process Beckett presents in Cascando.
 Voice, on the other hand, performs a diagetic role, describing the struggle to create and the process itself.
 While humans can speak at a rate of about 150 words per minute, our brains have the capacity of processing approximately 400 words per minute.
 And who can say what affect music has or contributes to understanding.
 Cascando is thus a monodrama for three “performers”—Opener, Voice, Music—which may or may not represent Beckett’s on and off again personal creative battle.

 This is NON:op’s second production of Cascando, the first in 2018 directed by and featuring Sam Porretta as Voice.
 Porretta died in 2020 during the pandemic.
 His recording of Voice for that production was emblematic of the struggle, and his personal struggle, to create.
 Sam, no matter the difficulties in his life, was joyful, giving, and patient with all whom he came in contact and with whom he shared the journey.
 This production of Cascando and On the Cusp is dedicated to Sammy’s memory and to his kind, loving, and indomitable spirit.